DorianDepriester/Elasticipy/docs/source/Tutorials/Plasticity.rst

 .. note::

-    The figure above evidences that the current version of the JC model assumes an isotropic hardening.
-Kinematic hardening will be implemented in a future release.
+    The figure above clearly evidences the isotropic hardening inherent to the JC model.